 Cherwell Circular Walks and Historic Trails

-Only walk the routes in your local area in accordance with current lockdown restrictions.
 There are shorter historic village trails which are mostly on local streets and describe interesting buildings and features.
-The circular walks (and some village trails) take you out into the countryside across farmland so walkers need to be prepared.
+The circular walks (and some village trails) take you into the countryside, across farmland, so walkers need to be prepared.
 Leaflets include detailed directions as well as some tips on preparation and things to remember.
 Please read through these before setting out on your walk.

-The routes are usually checked annually but this is not happening currently because of the Covid restrictions.
-Please be vigilant when you walk and report any hazards or obstructions or missing signs to firstname.lastname@example.org We will notify Oxfordshire County Council which, as the highway authority, manages the public rights of way network in partnership with land managers, user groups and local councils.
+The routes are usually checked annually but this has not happened over the past 18 months because of the COVID-19 restrictions.
+Please be vigilant when you walk and report any hazards or obstructions or missing signs.
+We will notify Oxfordshire County Council which, as the highway authority, manages the public rights of way network.
+They do this in partnership with land managers, user groups and local councils.

 Several of the walks take you through fields with livestock.
-Please follow the advice from the National Farmers Union about walking through livestock.
+Please follow the advice from Oxfordshire County Council about meeting livestock in the countryside.

-Particularly during the spring and summer months, paths and waymarks can be obscured by overgrown vegetation making it more difficult to follow the routes.
+Particularly during the spring and summer months, paths and waymarks can be obscured by overgrown vegetation.
+This seasonal growth can make it more difficult to follow the routes.
 Following the directions in the leaflets will help you find your way.

 Historic Village Trails